kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-stream-client.md

 # Chainweb streaming client

-Kadena Chainweb clients are application programming interfaces that provide TypeScript-based calls for interacting with Chainweb nodes on the Kadena network.
+Kadena Chainweb client libraries are application programming interfaces that provide TypeScript-based calls for interacting with Chainweb nodes on the Kadena network.

-The **chainweb-stream** client for browsers and node.js enables you to stream account, module, and event transactions, including their confirmation depth.
+The **chainweb-stream-client** for browsers and node.js enables you to stream account, module, and event transactions, including their confirmation depth.

 The [chainweb-stream][1] client introduces and normalizes the following features across environments: